My Simmons

 Food Access

-The Community Resource Room is a community-based program within the REEF Support Center that collects and safely stores food and household products for free distribution.
-For the purpose of our pilot semester, we will solely offer nonperishable food and household items, with plans to expand to both perishable items in the future.
+The Community Resource Room is a free community-based program within the REEF Support Center that offers non-perishable food, household products, and period products for free distribution.
 The Community Resource Room is available to undergraduate and graduate students, with the hope of expanding to our greater Simmons community over time.

 Location: The REEF Support Center is located in A- 075, also known as the Commuter Student/Dix Scholar Lounge.
 The CRR and all items are stored in Conference Room C.

 This program is not a replacement for a meal plan but an additional method to increase student access to food.
-We encourage commuter students who are not enrolled in a meal plan to meet with the REEF Support Center for additional resources and support for more permanent solutions.
+We welcome commuter students especially to meet with the REEF Support Center for additional resources and support for more permanent food solutions.

 • Free delivery within 2 miles